 (Pottery by Annie Dyer)

 When Annie Dyer graduated from college with a degree in environmental design, she fully expected to become a landscape architect.
 A fateful trip to Japan completely changed her life.
-She became a professional potter instead.
-Her work will be showcased on the Red Chair Gallery website in April.
+She became a professional potter instead, her work being showcased at Red Chair Gallery.

 In Japan, such an apprenticeship usually doesn’t mean you start learning to make pottery immediately.
 It begins with humble tasks such as cleaning the studio and just observing the potters.
 In her case, Dyer was allowed to ask just one question a day.
 Eventually, she began to make pots.
 Watanabe took her to meet numerous other artists and Dyer started to develop a new aesthetic view.
 Previously, she had been drawn to colorful decorated art but now she began to appreciate more subtlety.
 “What I was drawn to changed,” she remarks.
 The Japanese way of promoting simplicity, balance and harmony won her over.

 At the end of her two-year apprenticeship, Dyer had her first gallery exhibition and everything sold.
 Her teacher counseled her to commit to pottery, not to simply take another job and make pottery a hobby.
 So that is what she did.

 Returning to the United States, she followed a friend’s suggestion to check out Ashland, Oregon and its art culture.
 She bought a motorcycle and began her westward journey.
 She arrived in Bend and immediately found a job at Blue Spruce Pottery, owned by Michael and Michelle Gwinup, and has been in Central Oregon ever since.